ArtemisKS/AbstractVM/README.md

 # Abstract VM
+Abstract Virtual Machine project, lets you do various operations on the numerical stack

 ## ```AVM``` is a command line program (school 42)
 Abstract VM (Virtual Machine) basically emulates a simple VM based upon stack of numbers,